Twenty-seventh Amendment to the United States Constitution: Revival of interest

 This proposed amendment was largely forgotten until Gregory Watson, an undergraduate student at the University of Texas at Austin, wrote a paper on the subject in 1982 for a political science course.
 In the paper, Watson argued that the amendment was still "live" and could be ratified.
 Watson received a "C" grade for his paper from one of the course's teaching assistants.
 Watson appealed the grade to the course instructor, Sharon Waite, who declined to overrule the teaching assistant.
 Waite has said, "I kind of glanced at it, but I didn't see anything that was particularly outstanding about it and I thought the C was probably fine".
 Watson responded by starting a new push for ratification with a letter-writing campaign to state legislatures.

 In Dillon v.
-Gloss, the Supreme Court remarked that "ratification [of a proposed constitutional amendment] must be within some reasonable time after the proposal", and suggested that it was "quite untenable" to view proposed amendments from 1789, 1810, and 1861 as still pending.
+Gloss, the Supreme Court wrote, "ratification [of a proposed constitutional amendment] must be within some reasonable time after the proposal", and suggested that it was "quite untenable" to view proposed amendments from 1789, 1810, and 1861 as still pending.
 But in Coleman v.
 Miller, the court ruled that the validity of state ratifications of a constitutional amendment is a political matter, and thus not properly assigned to the judiciary.
-It also held that for a political question, it was up to Congress to determine whether an amendment with no time limit for ratification is still viable after a long time based on "the political, social and economic conditions which have prevailed during the period since the submission of the amendment".
+It also held that for a political question, it was up to Congress to determine whether an amendment with no time limit for ratification is still viable after a long time, based on "the political, social and economic conditions which have prevailed during the period since the submission of the amendment".

 Watson used $6,000 of his own money to sponsor his nationwide effort.
-When Watson began his campaign in early 1982, he was aware of ratification by only six states and erroneously believed that Virginia's 1791 approval was the last action a state had taken.
+When Watson began his campaign in early 1982, he was aware of ratification by only six states, and erroneously believed that Virginia's 1791 approval was the last action a state had taken.
 He discovered in 1983 that Ohio had approved the amendment in 1873 as a means of protest against the Salary Grab Act and learned in 1984 that Wyoming had done the same in 1978, as a protest against a 1977 congressional pay raise.
 Watson also did not know until 1997, well after the amendment's adoption, that Kentucky had ratified the amendment in 1792.
 Neither did Kentucky lawmakers themselves – in Watson's desire for a 50-state sweep, the Kentucky General Assembly post-ratified the amendment in 1996 (Senate Joint Resolution No. 50), at Watson's request, likewise unaware that the task had already been attended to 204 years earlier.